 As a result, researchers concluded that the behavioral traits exhibited by the mice, which is similar to that of schizophrenia, is linked to the levels of KMO and KYNA in the brain.
 Although the discovery covered a lot of ground, there are still clinical implications.
 For instance, boosting glutamate can cause seizures and nerve cell death.

-Now, with this new study, researchers aren’t getting ready to hang their lab coats just yet.
-Investigations into humans are next, according to Dr. Schwarcz.
+With the new findings, researchers aren’t getting ready to hang their lab coats just yet.
+More clinical trials are next, according to Dr. Schwarcz.